Guide

 Photo By: Wentworth Mansion, Historic Hotels of America

-Located in historic downtown Charleston, South Carolina, the Wentworth Mansion is the perfect spot for a romantic getaway.
+Located in Charleston's historic downtown the Wentworth Mansion is the perfect spot for a romantic getaway.
 Stroll cobblestone streets, explore Charleston’s secret alleyways, or enjoy private carriage rides for two.
 Relax in the whirlpool tubs or enjoy a couples massage.
 Take in a bird's eye view of the city from the hotel’s rooftop cupola.
-A special romance package includes romantic three-course dinner, couples massage, fresh flowers, and champagne with chocolate-covered strawberries.
+A special romance package includes a romantic three-course dinner, couples massage, fresh flowers, and champagne with chocolate-covered strawberries.

 5. The mezzanine level of the Palmer House